nfejzic/periscope-rs/README.md

 cargo run -- <arguments_for_periscope>
 ```

-For better periscope, you can use the `--release` flag:
+For better performance, you can use the `--release` flag:

 ```
 cargo run --release -- <arguments_for_periscope>